 Co-administration of voriconazole and EVOTAZ is not recommended unless an assessment of the benefit/risk justifies the use of voriconazole (see section 4.5).

-Concomitant use of EVOTAZ and fluticasone or other glucocorticoids that are metabolized by CYP3A4 is not recommended unless the potential benefit of treatment outweighs the risk of systemic corticosteroid effects, including Cushing's syndrome and adrenal suppression (see section 4.5).
+Concomitant use of EVOTAZ and fluticasone or other glucocorticoids that are metabolised by CYP3A4 is not recommended unless the potential benefit of treatment outweighs the risk of systemic corticosteroid effects, including Cushing's syndrome and adrenal suppression (see section 4.5).

-Co-administration of EVOTAZ with warfarin has the potential to produce serious and/or life-threatening bleeding due to increased warfarin plasma concentrations, and it is recommended that the International Normalized Ratio (INR) be monitored (see section 4.5).
+Co-administration of EVOTAZ with warfarin has the potential to produce serious and/or life-threatening bleeding due to increased warfarin plasma concentrations, and it is recommended that the International Normalised Ratio (INR) be monitored (see section 4.5).

 Co-administration of EVOTAZ with proton pump inhibitors (PPIs) is not recommended due to the decreased solubility of atazanavir as intra-gastric pH increase with PPIs (see section 4.5).